 The 1881 census for the civil parish of St Cuthbert's Edinburgh, the registration district of Newington, recorded William and Sarah Nisbet and their 7 month old daughter, Rebecca, living at 11 Davie Street, Edinburgh.
 William was recorded as aged 20 years, and as having been born in Haddington.
 He was a plumber by occupation.

-1882 was a catastrophic year for William Nisbet.
+1882 turned out to be a catastrophic year for William Nisbet.
 It started well.
 On 9 February 1882 Sarah Nisbet gave birth to their second daughter, Isabella.
 However, before the child was more than a week old, and before her father had time to register the baby's birth, Sarah Nisbet's health had taken a turn for the worse.
 On 16 February 1882 Sarah died.
 On the same day, William went to the registry office to give public notice both of the birth of his daughter Isabella, and of the death of his young wife Sarah.

 Widowed in his very early twenties, William Nisbet remarried in 1887 to Margaret Caldwell.
 With this marriage was to come a new family in the years that followed.